 I remember having precisely one high school English teacher who purported to “teach grammar,” and did so from a text that was thicker than a fist and duller than a rolling pin — the kind of book that wields the rules of syntax like a blunt instrument.

 You may be wondering whether we learned any shorthand, or note-taking tricks.
-If they did, it wasn’t from Mr. Knobs.
+If we did, it wasn’t from Mr. Knobs.

 At any rate, I “learned grammar” not from Mr. Knobs, but the way most of us do — by speaking and reading.
-Read enough, and your written grammar will in all likelihood be quite adequate, provided you’re not reading total trash all the time.
+Read enough, and your written grammar will likely be adequate, provided you’re not reading total trash all the time.

-You might not know what a noun phrase appositive is called when it’s at home, but you’ll have no trouble understanding its function and putting it to use out in the world.
+You might not know what a noun phrase appositive is called when it’s at home, but you’ll have no trouble understanding its function or putting it to use.
 After all, there’s one in the first sentence of this blog post and another in the third paragraph, and you made it here with no apparent trouble.

-Here’s an example from an article about the downgrading of the UK’s credit rating that I pulled up from the BBC News site as I wrote this post; the second line of the article contained an NPA, and it was the first full-text article I clicked on:
+Here’s an example that I pulled up from the BBC News site as I wrote this post, from an article about the downgrading of the UK’s credit rating; the second line of the article contained an NPA, and it was the first full-text article I clicked on:

 Moody’s, one of the major ratings agencies, downgraded the UK to an Aa2 rating from Aa1.